department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

  #### Submit your documents
  Send us these documents:
  <br>
- - Claim for a memorial item
+ - Your completed claim for a memorial item
- - Copy of DD214 or other discharge papers
+ - A copy of the DD214 or other discharge papers

  ##### By mail
  <br>